Implementing A Terraform Provider

 -

-file will look something like
+The main.go file will look something like

 // github.com/stefaanc/terraform-provider-abc/main.go